 Let the plugging begin

-“Carl Gustaf had seen to it that I would not need to worry about finances, ” Hjördis wrote in 1960, “but I could not let him take care of me for the rest of my life.
+“Carl Gustaf had seen to it that I would not need to worry about finances,” Hjördis wrote in 1960, “but I could not let him take care of me for the rest of my life.
 I had to try to get a job.
-I decided to try to become a model, and with the help of friends got the chance to work for one of the largest and most well-known periodicals.”
+I decided to try to become a model.”

 With Hjördis safely returned to the US, Igor began plugging her model credentials in his 29th June 1947 Cholly column: